 - Date of Search – I wait to record the date until I am doing the research.
-This was if I get called away from it, I know what I have completed, and won’t be wasting time trying to figure it out later.
+This way if I get called away from it, I know what I have completed, and won’t be wasting time trying to figure it out later.

-- Location / Call record of items to research – including websites, libraries, anywhere that you think the information may be, write it as if you were naming a source in a research paper, and include any contact information for a physical location
+- Location / Call record of items to research – including websites, libraries, anywhere that you think the information may be Write it as if you were naming a source in a research paper, and include any contact information for a physical location

-- Comments / notes / findings such as names & years searched. include the keyword you used in search engines etc. Record enough information that you could find the document easily if you would need to at a later date.
+- Comments / notes / findings such as names & years searched.
+Including the keyword you used in search engines etc. Record enough information that you could find the document easily if you would need to at a later date.

 Even if you find information that you do not believe is your family, record it anyway.
 You never know what you may find later, and wish you could remember where that tidbit is.